 ('B', 'C') elm3

-At this step the actual matching between intents and variants happens.
-Each parsing variant from the previous step is matched against each intent.
+('D')Note that initially the system cannot determine which of these variants is the best one for matching - there's simply not enough information at this stage.
+It can only be determined when each variant is matched against model's intents.
+So, each parsing variant is matched against each intent.
 Each matching pair of a variant and an intent produce a match with a certain weight.
 If there are no matches at all - an error is returned.
 If matches were found, the match with the biggest weight is selected as a winning match.
 If multiple matches have the same weight, their respective variants' weights will be used to further sort them out.
 Finally, the intent's callback from the winning match is called.

 Although details on exact algorithm on weight calculation are too complex, here's the general guidelines on what determines the weight of the match between a parsing variant and the intent.
 Note that these rules coalesce around the principle idea that the more specific match always wins: